fieldtrip/website/workshop/coimbra.md

 ## Installing FieldTrip and Tutorial preparation

 For the hands-on sessions you have to start MATLAB.
 To ensure that everything runs smooth, we will work with a clean and well-tested version of FieldTrip that you can download [here](https://www.dropbox.com/sh/4kvs5hvwkjqp07v/AAApX5HS-iilo5xvyH9y9IpTa?dl=0)).
-Importantly, the tutorial data does not have to be downloaded but we strongly recommend to download before the workshop at <ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/fieldtrip-20160531.zip>
+Importantly, the tutorial data does not have to be downloaded, but we strongly recommend to download it before the workshop from <https://download.fieldtriptoolbox.org/>

 1. Copy the complete contents of the USB stick to your computer.
 2. Unzip the fieldtrip-20160531.zip file.